9797 Jasper Ave,

 |

-| Description: | In 2026, AI is evolving from analytical support tools to systems that sense, fuse, prioritize, and act at operational speed.
-In aviation, aerospace and defence environments, this shift directly impacts mission assurance, targeting cycles, cyber resilience, and human-machine command structures.
-This discussion explores how organizations can maintain decision dominance while integrating adaptive AI - balancing autonomy with control, speed with oversight, and innovation with operational accountablity. |
+| Description: | In 2026, artificial intelligence is evolving from analytical support tools into systems that sense, fuse, prioritize, and act at operational speed.
+In aviation, aerospace, and defence environments, this shift directly impacts mission assurance, targeting cycles, cyber resilience, and human–machine command structures.
+At the same time, emerging technologies such as quantum sensing and quantum-secure communications are beginning to reshape how data is generated, protected, and trusted in contested operational environments.
+This discussion explores how organizations can maintain decision dominance while integrating adaptive AI, balancing autonomy with control, speed with oversight, and innovation with operational accountability. |

 |||